SICKAG/sick_scan/doc/radar_datagram.md

 - [Structure of Radar Datagram](#structure_of_radar_datagram)
 ## Introduction

-For a comprehensive explanation of the radar datagrams, please refer to the literature of SICK.
-This documentation gives an overview of the structure of the radar datagrams.
+This documentation gives an
+overview of the structure of the radar datagrams.
 With regard to the PreHeader, final consultations will be carried out with SICK, so that slight changes may still occur here in Q3/2018.

 ## Structure of Radar Datagram